MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/gourmet-mushroom-soup.md

 1. Melt butter in a large stockpot.
 Add truffle oil, onions, and mushrooms.
 Cook until mushrooms are nicely browned.
     - Expected to take around 8 minutes.
 If the ingredients crowd the pot, work in batches.
 1. Add chicken stock, wine, paprika, worcestershire, and salt.
-    - At this point add any additional herbs, vegetables, or spices you would like to add.
+    - At this point add any additional herbs, vegetables{{<super "3">}}, or spices you would like to add.
 1. Simmer on low for around 10 minutes or until slightly reduced.
 1. In a separate bowl, combine the heay cream and cornstarch and whisk thoroughly.
 1. Stir the cream mixture into the soup and return it to a simmer.
 Continue simmering until the soup is as thick as you like.